GEMM Kernel Optimization Notes

 The roofline model is a visual tool that shows the two fundamental ceilings on kernel performance:

-- Memory bandwidth ceiling (diagonal line): Performance limited by how fast data can be fed to the cores.
+2. Memory bandwidth ceiling (diagonal line): Performance limited by how fast data can be fed to the cores.
 This line has a slope equal to the peak memory bandwidth.
-A kernel operating at arithmetic intensity
+A kernel operating at arithmetic intensity I (FLOPs per byte transferred) can achieve at most I × peak_bandwidth FLOPs/s.

 The x-axis is arithmetic intensity (FLOPs/byte), and the y-axis is achieved FLOPs/s.
 The two ceilings form a “roof” shape: